 Students apply to JLCSP for the spring semester may apply for the JASSO scholarship, which provides a monthly stipend of about $700 per month.

 Application materials for the JLCSP will be provided by the Asia Programs Advisor to the student nominated for the JLCSP program.
 Documents include a form completed in Japanese, and your Japanese Language Proficiency Test certificate or proof of N3 language ability from your Japanese instructor.
-Completed application materials must be turned into the Exchange Program Coordinator for mailing to Hokkudai.
+Completed application materials must be turned into the Exchange Programs Coordinator for mailing to Hokudai.

 |Term||Year||UMass/IPO Application Deadline||Decision Date||Start Date||End Date|